 Anyway, let’s get back to the topic, shall we?

-Harmony announced that they will be sunsetting their browser extension wallet and will be using Metamask for the meantime until the launch of 1Wallet.
+Harmony announced that they will be sunsetting their browser extension wallet and will be using Metamask in the meantime until the launch of 1Wallet.
 I will update this post once 1Wallet details become available.

 1/ As @Harmonyprotocol works relentlessly to bring more features to the 1Wallet, we have decided to sunset the Harmony Wallet Chrome extension with an end-of-life date of April 15th.